Govinda-Bhandari/Govinda-Bhandari/README.md

 - 👋 Hi, I’m @Govinda-Bhandari.
 - 👀 proficient with SQL,T-SQL and Python
 - 🌱 I have completed Masters degree in Data Science with GPA 4.77/5 and my Bachelor degree in Data and System Anlayst with GPA 4.26.
--     Experineced working as SQL Data Enhineer and previously Data integration and L2 support analyst.
+-     Around 3 years of experience including SQL Data Engineer @ Renault Group.
 - 💞️ I’m looking to collaborate challenging topic for research or professional work.
 - 📫 Reach me at : govinbhandari017@gmail.com